redbrick/static-site/source/help/exams/admin-test-2015-agm/index.md

 1. You enter the server room, there’s orange flashing lights, beeping, and a faint clicking sound coming from somewhere within the racks, give a possible cause for the problem based on the evidence.
 (2 mark)

-2. Which one of the RAID arrangement is a bastardized version that is not regarded as being true “RAID”?
+2. Which one of the RAID arrangement is a bastardized version that is not regarded as being true "RAID"?
 (5 marks)

 3. The air conditioning in the server room has broken.
 What do you do?
 (2 marks)